INL Bureau · Office Profiles

 CBC Division

-Leads the Cross-Border Crime (CBC) Threats Division, overseeing ILEA, CNC, and CIF branches from Washington, DC
+The Cross-Border Crime (CBC) Threats Division oversees ILEA, CNC, and CIF branches from Washington, DC

 ILEA Branch

-International Law Enforcement Academies (ILEA) is a global network of four academies—San Salvador, Budapest, Bangkok, and Gaborone—delivering U.S. federal law enforcement training to foreign partners across more than 125 countries, with a network of over 77,000 alumni
+International Law Enforcement Academies (ILEA) is a global network of four academies — San Salvador, Budapest, Bangkok, and Gaborone — building relationships through U.S. federal law enforcement training to foreign partners across more than 125 countries, with a network of over 77,000 alumni

 CNC Branch

-Countering Natural Resources Crime (CNC) dismantles transnational criminal organizations by disrupting wildlife trafficking, illegal logging, and mining across Africa, Asia, and Latin America, while strengthening regulatory environments and securing supply chains
+Counternarcotics and Natural Resources Crimes (CNC) dismantles transnational criminal organizations by disrupting narcotics trafficking, illegal logging, illegal mining, and wildlife trafficking that drive TCO profits, strengthening regulatory environments and securing supply chains

 CIF Branch

-Counternarcotics, Illicit Finance, and Cybercrime (CIF) builds partner country capacity to combat money laundering and cybercrime through training, technical assistance, and enforcement support aligned with FATF standards and the Budapest Convention
+Cybercrime Illicit Finance (CIF) disrupts TCO operations by combating money laundering and cybercrime through training, technical assistance, and enforcement support aligned with FATF standards and the Budapest Convention

 Distribution Lists